-The Phase IV SKORE study continues to evaluate cognition and fatigue in people with RRMS treated with Rebif.
-Its primary outcome measure is the percentage of patients with stable or altered cognition status; secondary outcome measures include the proportion of relapse-free subjects and the proportion with defined Expanded Disability Status Scale (EDSS) changes.
-The study has 300 participants; it was initiated in June 2009 and was scheduled for completion in 2013; data are forthcoming.
+The Phase IV SKORE study evaluated cognition and fatigue in people with RRMS treated with Rebif.
+Its primary outcome measure was the percentage of patients with stable or altered cognition status; secondary outcome measures include the proportion with defined Expanded Disability Status Scale (EDSS) changes.
+The study had 300 participants; it was initiated in June 2009 and was reported at the Fall 2014 ECTRIMS conference.13 After two years on Rebif, 61 percent had stable or improved scores on the PASAT, a measure of cognitive function.
+Similarly, 64 percent of patients on Rebif had stable fatigue scores, and 64 percent had stable or improved EDSS scores, indicating overall stability in cognition, fatigue, and disability in the majority of patients studied.